Toward Metaphor-Fluid Conversation Design for Voice User Interfaces: Discussion

-However, the problem goes beyond just the assistant metaphor.
-Any singular framing, no matter how well it fits a moment in time, is inherently limited.
-As AI capabilities evolve, so too does the way people understand and interact with these systems.
-A metaphor that once made a VUI intuitive can quickly become restrictive, alienating users and reinforcing inaccurate mental models.
-The failure is not in any one metaphor itself but in the assumption that a single framing will remain effective as expectations shift.
-This study highlights that Metaphor-Fluid Design provides a more user-centered approach, allowing VUIs to adapt metaphorically as users’ needs and technological landscapes change.
+The limitation, however, is not unique to the assistant metaphor.
+Any singular framing risks obsolescence as capabilities and expectations evolve.
+A metaphor that once made a system intuitive can become restrictive, reinforcing outdated mental models and narrowing design space.
+The failure lies not in a particular metaphor, but in the assumption that one metaphor can remain sufficient across shifting contexts and expanding interactional demands.